 2.1 A Flow Diagram can help you to identify all of the process steps in your business, from 'purchase of food' through to the 'service to your customers'.
-By creating a Flow Diagram of your catering operation, you will be able to break your process down into component parts - called process steps
+By creating a Flow Diagram of your catering operation, you will be able to break your process down into component parts, called Process Steps.

-Note: This section provides guidance and a template for you to draw your own Flow Diagram.
+Note: This section provides guidance and example templates which can be adapted for individual Board use.